Table of Contents

 The audience of PopSugar loved to exercise and stay fit.
 Unfortunately, not all of them were able to prioritize fitness the most.
 To win the audience, you need to help them overcome their challenges.
 And this is what PopSugar was trying to do in the Summer of 2019.

-When the publisher figured out it was the lack of time for the audience while getting into shape or sticking with an exercise routine, it introduced Glow – a new 4-week program.
-Being a fitness and wellness community, Glow’s goal was to create a community of health-conscious people who not only love to read more about wellness products and services but also love to shop.
+When the publisher figured out it was the lack of time for the audience while getting into shape or stick with an exercise routine, it introduced Glow – a new 4-week program.
+Being a fitness and wellness community, Glow’s goal was to create a community of health-conscious people who love to read more about wellness products and services and shop.

-To make that happen, the publisher partnered with over 50 influencers who can offer their goods and courses ranging from video classes to workouts to yearly subscriptions.
-The glow was launched with over 1000 items and for every sale, PopSugar took a 25% cut of the total.
+To make that happen, the publisher partnered with over 50 influencers who can offer goods and courses ranging from video classes to workouts to yearly subscriptions.
+The Glow was launched with over 1000 items, and PopSugar took a 25% cut of the total for every sale.

 – Brian Sugar, CEO, PopSugar (Src)

-Since its inception, PopSugar has adopted an eCommerce-based model that has been a boon for their growth and profits.
-However, the publisher also relies on programmatic advertising as an additional revenue stream for the business.
+Since its inception, PopSugar has adopted an eCommerce-based model that has been a boon for its growth and profits.
+However, the publisher also relies on programmatic advertising as a revenue stream.

-Along with Taboola native ads, PopSugar serves up display and pre-roll video ads across desktop, mobile and app platforms to its 50 million+ unique visitors each month.
-The most important thing is that the publisher is at the forefront of leveraging header bidding and believes the strategy gets the higher CPMs and better overall ROI for its advertisers.
+Along with Taboola native ads, PopSugar serves up display and pre-roll video ads across desktop, mobile, and app platforms to its 50 million+ unique visitors each month.
+Most importantly, the publisher is at the forefront of leveraging header bidding and believes the strategy gets higher CPMs and better overall ROI for its advertisers.

-Popsugar has predominantly adopted an approach towards DMP-based audience targeting to deliver relevant ads on the website.
-Said that the publisher has partnered with data suppliers such as Permutive and Adobe Audience Manager to gather users’ data and enable the ad-tech partners to take advantage of segmented behavioral audiences and interest categories.
+Popsugar has predominantly adopted a DMP-based audience targeting approach to deliver relevant website ads.
+The publisher has partnered with data suppliers such as Permutive and Adobe Audience Manager to gather users’ data and enable the ad-tech partners to take advantage of segmented behavioral audiences and interest categories.

-We don’t know the exact amount of revenue being generated by programmatic advertising for PopSugar.
-But, all in all, it is definitely going in the right direction and we’re equally curious to see how the publisher explores the advertising industry and expands its revenue model.
+We don’t know the amount of revenue generated by programmatic advertising for PopSugar.
+But it is going in the right direction, and we’re equally curious to see how the publisher explores the advertising industry and expands its revenue model.

 Opinions aside, the overwhelming popularity of PopSugar in recent years has brought about a tremendous amount of influence on how publishing businesses think about managing their Commerce strategies.
-The publisher has done a great job building and sustaining an online community that brings in millions of visitors a month.
+The publisher has done a great job building and sustaining an online community with millions of monthly visitors.
 Their constant stream of content, targeted growth strategies, and social media presence are things that we can all learn from.